gfs/StreamRegex/README.md

 var bufferOptions = new SlidingBufferOptions()
 {
-    BufferSize = 8192, // The number of characters to check at a time OverlapSize = 512, // Must be as long as your longest desired match DelegateOptions = new DelegateOptions()
+    BufferSize = 8192, // The number of characters to check at a time, default 4096 OverlapSize = 512, // Must be as long as your longest desired match, default 256 DelegateOptions = new DelegateOptions()
     {
-        CaptureValues = true // If the actual value matched by the Regex should be included in the SlidingBufferMatch.
+        CaptureValues = true // If the actual value matched by the Regex should be included in the SlidingBufferMatch, default false
     }
 };